adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 - `network_attrib`: (Optional) Additinoal network information.
 Default is empty
 - `server_attrib`: (Optional) Additinoal server information.
 Default is empty
 - `flow_attrib`: (Optional) Additinoal flow information.
 Default is empty
-- `dir`: (Optional) path to dump the generated file as a json output-port network.
+- `save_dir`: (Optional) path to dump the generated file as a json output-port network.
 Default is `None`, where no file will be dumped
 - `link_prob`: (Optional) probability $p$ to continue finding next switch, otherwise directly go to a sink.
 Default is `0.9`
 - `rand_seed`: (Optional) random seed to feed to python `random` library.
 Default is `None` (random seed by time)